qpfiffer/qpfiffer.com/posts/2017-02-09-Sparse_vectors.markdown

 Shifting `1` left by that number of bits gets us the left-most `1` bit in the number.
 We use these two things to figure out where in the bitmap our value will be placed.

+`charbit`, being which char in the bitmap, and then `modbit`, being which specific bit we need when we add in the `charbit`.
+The C version I wrote uses two different numbers, `5` for `charbit` and `31` for `modbit` because it functions on 32-bit unsigned integers, vs. the Google one which uses 16-bit integers.
+The idea is the same, though.